OUR GUIDE TO RURAL NEW SOUTH WALES PLUS ALL OUR RECOMMENDED FARM STAYS IN 2023

 WHERE TO GO – NATIONAL PARKS:

-Hunter Valley is one of Australia’s best area for national parks, with an incredible amount of wild scenery to be discovered.
+Hunter Valley is one of Australia’s best areas for national parks, with an incredible amount of wild scenery to be discovered.
 It would take months to explore them all and to choose one over the other is very difficult.
 Here they are in no particular order.

 The Barrington Tops National Park lies far to the north of Hunter Valley, is a World Heritage Area, and if you’re coming from Sydney for the first time, will be a spectacular introduction to rural NSW.
 It has the ancient Gondwana Rainforest, acres of sub-alpine woodland, and some fantastic hiking trails, especially around Aeroplane Hill, Gloucester Falls and Sharpe’s Creek.
 The mountains are high and some of the hikes are strenuous enough but the views can be incredible, especially at Thunderbolt Lookout for example.